 Electrical and electronic engineering (EEE) deals with the study of the application of electronics, electricity and electromagnetism which has been practised since the 19th century.

 What A Levels do I need?

 Electrical engineering courses can be competitive and require impressive grades to attend universities at the top of the league table.
-Some universities may ask for AAA whilst others only require a BBB for admission.
+Some universities may ask for AAA while others only require a BBB for admission.
 Students are advised to research their university and their desired course to ensure they understand what grades they need to get accepted.

-You can also see our Electrical Engineering personal statement examples, these will help you to gain an insight into what you need for your personal statement.
+You can also see our Electrical Engineering personal statement examples; these will help you to gain an insight into what you need for your personal statement.

 What are my study options?

 Individuals can study for their Bachelor’s of Engineering (BEng) full or part-time, however, the courses are not available through online or distance learning due to the practical nature of the course.
 Students learn practical skills throughout the course through the workshop and classrooms making it a degree that you can only obtain by attending a university or college to complete it.

 There are many degrees available with EEE on its own or as part of a joint degree where a student can study two subject areas, for example, BEng Electrical and electronic engineering, or to pair it with management or business.

 What should I expect from studying Electrical Engineering?

 During the first year of study, candidates will gain insight into circuit theory, electronic and digital programming, energy and environment, engineering design and micro-processing and micro-controlling.
 Studying an engineering course allows students to enhance their problem-solving skills and turn creativity into reality with the help of their tutors and classmates.